 So looking back at those first two years NFTO, how would you describe them?

 I think they were very formative.
 We had fantastic sponsors for those two years.
 It was a good introduction to cycling but it was very UK-based, we didn’t do anything abroad.
 The only UCI races we did were Velothon Wales, Yorkshire, Tour of Britain and the Beaumont Trophy.
 Which is fine.
 But I think if you want to make an impact, not just in the UK, you need to start racing more UCI races.
 Which was when I moved to JLT, and I definitely saw that and experienced that.
 And I think that’s what all UK Conti teams need to aspire to.
 The JLT model of getting more people to move up than any other team did, because we raced abroad, because we showcased talent.

-When you talk to foreign teams and you say, I won an elite road races in the UK, they don’t really care
+When you talk to foreign teams and you say, I won an elite road race in the UK, they don’t really care

 When you talk to foreign teams and you say, I won an elite road race in the UK, they don’t really care.
 It’s a good result for you and it’s a good result for your team.
 But what they want is UCI points, and they want you to be doing UCI races.
 So that definitely was a change at JLT.

 How else did things change when you moved to JLT?